 What happens to minimise my baby getting a GBS infection?

 - All women planning a vaginal birth have a vaginal swab in advanced pregnancy to check for GBS.
 This swab can be patient self-collected.

-- If the swab shows GBS my management approach is I prescribe appropriate oral antibiotics and then arrange a reswab at the end of the pregnancy.
+- If the swab shows GBS my management approach is I prescribe appropriate appropriate oral antibiotics and then arrange a reswab at the end of the pregnancy.

-- If the next swab is taken at the end of the pregnancy still indicates GBS I prescribe appropriate intravenous antibiotics in labour.
+- If the next swab taken at the end of the pregnancy still indicates GBS I prescribe appropriate intravenous antibiotics in labour.
 Antibiotics are administered each four to six hours in labour and ideally should be commenced at least four hours before delivery to be effective.
 This will require you having an intravenous cannula but not necessarily being “on a drip” (continuous intravenous fluids)

 For elective Caesarean section (not in labour and no rupture of membranes) no antibiotic prophylaxis is needed, irrespective of carriage.